-Exceptions exist, especially as density and complexity increase.
+Starting a new design means selecting the PCB design rules that matter for your circuit boards.
+This set of rules is supported by PCB fabrication companies and they help engineers design a functional circuit board.
+Exceptions to the default 10 mil rules exist, especially as density and complexity increase.
 For example, entirely different sets of design rules may exist in regions such as the area under an Integrated Circuit (IC) with a Ball Grid Array (BGA) footprint.
-As density increases, it is not uncommon for these rules to be listed in other units and complexity.

 I tend to design for “6 mil rules”, as I turn quick little designs through PCB fabricators using online ordering procedures.
 When setting up for a new PCB, I will decide on the range of PCB fabs I want to use, as well as an estimation of PCB fabrication budget.

-Once the ruleset and type of fab house is decided, the fabrication capabilities need to be examined and translated to rules or policies which the Altium software can understand.
-Often I will create vendor-specific rulesets in addition to generic “x mil rule” rulesets that represent the capabilities of that vendore pretty much line by line, stat for stat.
+Once the ruleset and type of fab house is decided, the fabrication capabilities need to be examined and translated to rules or policies that Altium Designer can understand.
+Often I will create vendor-specific rulesets in addition to generic “x mil rule” rulesets that represent the capabilities of that vendor pretty much line by line, stat for stat.

-Another example of bending the rules is decreasing the solder mask expansion around high density pins and pads so that there is enough solder mask left between pins/pads to act as a solder dam and prevent solder bridges, or reduce them statistically.
+Another example of bending the rules is decreasing the solder mask expansion around high density pins and pads so that there is enough solder mask left between pins/pads to act as a solder dam and prevent solder bridges during assembly.
 This is clearly a tradeoff, as now there is less room for misregistration of the solder mask, which can affect solderability, or the likeliness of a solder bridge.

 Silk to Solder Mask Clearance